Our-Kids Internet Resources Page

-Starting PointsDisabilityInfo.gov, recently created to provide on-stop resources and information available through the US government.
-Family Voices, Parents Helping Parents, disABILITY Information and Resources, Children's Disabilities Information and nodisability.co.uk are great places to start.
-For Dads there is National Fathers Network
+Starting Points: Disability.gov, US Federal government website for comprehensive information on disability programs and services nationwide.
+Family Voices, Parents Helping Parents, MUMs Parent-to-Parent network, disABILITY Information and Resources, Children's Disabilities Information and nodisability.co.uk are great places to start.
+For Dads there is National Fathers Network.

-Inclusive Education: Good starting points for inclusive Education are Kids Together, Renaissance Group Inclusive Education.
+Inclusive Education: A good starting points for inclusive Education is Kids Together.

 Need help paying for medications?
 Check with Needy Meds, and lots of links at Makoa.org